kzhou57/github-sync/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A GitHub Action for syncing the current repository using **force push**.
+A GitHub Action for syncing the current repository from another repository

 ## Features